0xAX/asm/content/asm_6.md

         call _dot_product
 ```

-Before calculating the dot product of two vectors, we must be sure that both vectors have the same number of components.
+Before calculating the dot product of two vectors, we must be sure that both vectors have the same number of components and the given vectors are not empty.
 The number of components of the first vector is stored in the `r14` register, and the number of components of the second vector is stored in the `r15` register.
 Let’s check if these values are equal; if not, we will print an error message and exit the program.
 The error-printing and program exit process should already be familiar to you:

 ```assembly
 ;; Print an error and exit.